 The Internal Revenue Service (IRS) requires businesses to meet specific requirements to qualify as an S Corp.[1]
 This includes the following:

-Can not have partnerships, corporations, and non-resident aliens as shareholders
+- Can not have partnerships, corporations, or non-resident aliens as shareholders

 Let’s say your business has expanded and now has over 100 shareholders.
 Or, perhaps shareholders the IRS deems not “allowable” are set to join your S Corp.
 In this case, you have no choice but to abandon your S Corp status.